-▶ All tickets in order, with houses, promos, then charges, and cash tickets as previously stated.
-There should only be ONE person in the office doing checkout at a time.
+- 4. The following items should be ready for the manager, before you have her check you out: - ▶ Promo checks, houses, and over rings accounted for on register. - ▶ Have all money counted and faced. - ▶ Have all charge vouchers matched with the ticket they paid for. - ▶ All tickets in order, with houses, promos, then charges, and cash tickets as previously stated.
+There should only be ONE person doing checkout at a time.
 This helps eliminate unnecessary confusion and mistakes.
-Please use the calculator provided for you.
+Please use the calculator provided for you. - ▶ Have the Check Out Sheet completed up to the register reading entries.